 In addition to the confirmations referred to earlier, the Independence Office carries out several reviews to determine whether our staff and the audit firm comply with the independence requirements.
 These include a sample of partners and directors being tested annually on their personal independence.
 Newly appointed (Supervisory) Board-members, partners and directors are subject to the test prior to appointment, and any partner or director who receives a written warning or reprimand is automatically re-tested the year thereafter.
 Infringements are reported to the Independence Sanctions Committee, and this body is responsible for proposing to the BoM the sanction to be levied within the context of the (financial) sanctions policy.

 Investment policy for partners

-Our Code of Conduct policy for personal investments by partners has been approved by the Supervisory Board and is published on our external website.
+The investment policy on private investments by partners within the framework of our Code of Conduct has been approved by the Supervisory Board.
+We have published the investment policy on our external website.